-Planning for a 2022 summer program continued on the California Lake, Bear Creek and Restigouche silver prospects including trenching over at least 6, km-long, north to northwest-trending soil anomalies, soil sampling, potential induced polarization (IP) surveys and any follow-up drilling.
+Exploration has commenced on the California Lake, Bear Creek, Carroll, Upsalquitch and Restigouche silver prospects including trenching over at least 6, km-long, north to northwest-trending soil anomalies, soil sampling, and potential induced polarization (IP) surveys.
+Drilling, pending results of the trenching, soil and geophysical surveys, may be carried out in Q4, 2022.